haripriyaM-ai/Module12/Queue using Linked List: Display Front and Rear Elements of a Queue.md

-# 🔁 Queue using Linked List: Display Front and Rear Elements of a Queue
+# EXP 57: Queue using Linked List: Display Front and Rear Elements of a Queue

-## 🎯 Aim
+##  Aim

 To write a Python program to:
 - Insert elements into a queue.
 - Display the element at the **front** of the queue.
 - Display the element at the **rear** of the queue.

----

-## 🧠 Algorithm
+##  Algorithm

 1. **Initialize Queue**:
    - Create an empty list called `queue`.